firstname.lastname@example.org | Boulder, Colorado

 BA Naropa, 2012

-Brian O. Kimmel is a current graduate student at Naropa University in Somatic Counseling Psychology.
+Brian O. Kimmel is a graduate student in Somatic Counseling Psychology at Naropa University.
 He earned a Bachelor's Degree at Naropa and was a recipient of the Priscilla Inkpen Award for inclusive and compassionate social action in 2012.
-His undergraduate Interdisciplinary thesis, “Healing Gender Wounds Through Dancing Like Men,” was preparatory to his current graduate training and in developing nascent multicultural competencies in gender studies in movement research.
-At Naropa, he has served as Assistant Information Specialist at the front desk for the President's Office, El Centro De La Gente Coordinator, Student Representative to Naropa's Diversity and Inclusivity Taskforce, and United Naropa.
+At Naropa, he has served in many roles including Student Representative to Naropa's Diversity and Inclusivity Taskforce and in United Naropa.

-An accomplished pianist, vocalist, and songwriter, he recently released a new recording, "Songs of Secrets Told," featuring original, solo piano/vocals and a few instrumental tracks he had written and performed around themes of same-gendered relationships, gender non-conformity, healing domestic violence, and world peace.
-In 2003, he performed mainstage for Seattle Pride Festival at Volunteer Park among other headlining engagements, and continues to showcase his work for audiences today.
-He first took to the stage at age six performing in school choirs, musicals, and piano recitals.
-With the mission to: “Heal the world with music,” he sparked the attention of local organizations such as the YMCA, Association of Washington School Principals, and private benefactors, who by the time he was twelve years old, began to commission and/or promote his artistic talents and ability to make music that made a positive impact.
+An accomplished pianist, vocalist, and songwriter, he recently released a new recording titled "Songs of Secrets Told," featuring original piano and vocals he has written and performed based around themes of same-gendered relationships, gender non-conformity, healing domestic violence, and world peace.
+In 2003, he performed at Seattle Pride Festival and he continues to showcase his work for audiences today.

-The culmination of his many gifts and interests help him to continue an inspired journey toward: "Helping deeply caring people achieve freedom and flow."
+Brian’s many gifts and interests help him to continue an inspired journey toward his mission of helping deeply caring people achieve freedom and flow.